 One hundred and sixty-five years ago, William Peace donated $10,000 and a plot of land to create Peace Institute, hoping to provide higher educational opportunities for the women of Raleigh.

-Last month, the focus on campus turned to the many times in William Peace University’s history when a commitment to equity was not upheld.
-A university task force confirmed that founder William Peace owned enslaved people.
+Last month, the focus on campus turned to the many times since then that William Peace University’s commitment to equity was not upheld.
+A university task force recently confirmed that founder William Peace owned enslaved people.
 It also found that WPU’s Main Building was built using the labor of enslaved people, and that the university’s yearbook published racist content.

 “We knew that to move forward with our commitment to diversity, equity and inclusion we must understand our history as an institution and where it may or may not intersect with white supremacy, slavery and or racism,” said Ralph.